animagram-jp/.github/.github/CONTRIBUTING.md

 The following example uses Rust.
 When using a different stack, adapt it accordingly.

-#### Dependencies
+#### Dependency declaration

 - Dependencies refer not only to third-party modules but to all callings defined outside of itself.
 - Declare it not only in root (lib.rs), but each script file in its 1st block.
 - Prohibit individual inline references below the declaration block.
 - Order: `core` → `alloc` → `std` → `crate` → those with attributes (`core` → `alloc` → `std` → `crate`).
-- Witout projects heap limitations are never useful, include a commented-out `no_std` declaration in the root file in advance.
+- Without projects heap limitations are never useful, include a commented-out `no_std` declaration in the root file in advance.
-- The ideal approach is a single feature that works in both `std` or `no_std` environments.

 ```rust
 // examples